Lisa Mae Osborn

 The beginning seeds of the vine of bhakti yoga were planted in my life my some miracle, and I felt interest percolating for the first time in the yoga path of devotion and service and love, and it started to make sense of yoga as a larger whole to me.
 I learned about chanting kirtan, about expressing my heart and playfulness on the mat, and about working directly with my own noisy mind, directing it toward service, softness and love of God.
 I didn't intend to have yoga change my life; little by little, often clawing and whining, I inserted myself into a steady stream of practice, surrounded myself with others that were doing the same and were further along on the path than I, and that is exactly what happened.
 I was 23 years old and ready to take the leap into committing my life to yoga.
 As it turned out, that was more complicated than I thought, and it was a bumpy road.
 I was still a selfish, ego-driven mess, and had a long, long road ahead of me.
 But I never stopped practicing, forming committed, lasting ties with my teachers that often yielded nothing more that deeper connection with them, and studying.

 I opened The Bhaktishop in 2007 in order to make a home for other people that are also longing for similar conversations; a place for you to feel welcome and at ease in exploring the deeper questions of your inner life and heart, and to learn from skilled, devoted teachers about the ways in which the practical, illuminating wisdom of these practices can touch, soften and change your life, every single day.
-I am proud as hell of the staff and teachers here, and their fierce, ongoing commitment to excellence, compassion, honesty and their own pursuit of the wisdom traditions of yoga and beyond.
+I am proud as hell of the staff and teachers here, and their fierce, ongoing commitment to excellence, compassion, inclusiveness, honesty and their own pursuit of the wisdom traditions of yoga and beyond.

 I offer my gratitude to those that ignited a fire in me, busted my chops over and over, taught me the impossible task of discipline in my willful and selfish early-20’s and in general, saved my life.

-For the past five years I have been in committed study with Doug Keller in the Yoga as Therapy teaching track, as well as spending as much time as possible in company and conversation with Christina Sell in the lifelong hang-around-together study track.
+For the past five or six years I have been in committed study with Doug Keller in the Yoga as Therapy teaching track, as well as spending as much time as possible in company and conversation with Christina Sell in the lifelong hang-around-together study track.
 Both of these humble and wise friends and mentors inspire me deeply, open my mind, and help me speak clearly and honestly in the path of hatha yoga teaching.
 I also finally completed my Level 1 Iyengar Teacher Training with Julie Lawrence in Portland in 2014.
-For most of 2016, I have spent a lot of my study time in the stellar company of Portland's own Todd Jackson, learning to soften into my inner body;s felt sense and grow my internal awareness in new and surprising ways.
+For most of 2016, I have spent a lot of my study time in the stellar company of Portland's own Todd Jackson, learning to soften into my inner body's felt sense and grow my internal awareness in new and surprising ways.
 My studentship is the driving force of my life, and I am grateful every day for the unbroken chain of practice and lineage that I stumbled into.
 I'm indebted to the wisdom of all those teachers that came before me on this long and winding road, and credit them all with absolutely anything interesting, cool, or smart that I ever say or do in the classroom.

 More personally, in my spiritual life, around 2005 and by my great good fortune I read one of Swami B.V.
 Tripurari’s translations of The Bhagavad Gita, and was transformed.
 His wisdom, guidance, and living realization of Bhakti yoga have been illuminating the path for me ever since, guiding me to share the beauty and wisdom of bhakti in my small way.
 I seek to serve the grace of all the teachers that have offered their generous help by extending their hand to me, most especially my beloved guru.
+I know it is controversial to have a guru, but I have one and it totally works for me.

 I have been teaching yoga in some form since 1995, and moved from NYC to Portland in 2002.
 I believe in our own innate wisdom, but I also believe deeply in good guidance and help on this wild and winding path.
 We all need to learn to listen better.
 Guided firmly by inner-body intelligence and more than 25 years of experience in bio-mechanics, anatomy, acupuncture and yoga asana, and aided by a sense of adventure, I seek physical honesty and cognitive clarity in yoga, wherein it is allowed to come alive as a living, dynamic practice.
 Sharing this life-affirming practice is what I was born to do, and every day that I get to wake up and do this work and my life, I am infinitely grateful.
 I am honored and blessed to share my vision of a more balanced, healthy, spirit-oriented life of service and love with you at The Bhaktishop.
 Thank you all for making it a reality, as well as a daily pleasure.